 Image courtesy of dino, wikimedia commons.

-Is the world's largest bell situated in Kremlin Square, Moscow, Russia.
+The world's largest bell is situated in Kremlin Square, Moscow, Russia.
 The great bell does not ring as it was broken during a fire in 1737.
-Manufactured between 1733 and 1735 the huge bell, cast from bronze and weighing 216 tons, is 20 foot high and 21 wide, infact so large is this bell, that it was once used as a chapel, with the broken piece used as a door opening.
+Manufactured between 1733 and 1735 the huge bell, cast from bronze and weighing 216 tons, is 20 foot high and 21 wide, in fact so large is this bell, that it was once used as a chapel, with the broken piece used as a door opening.

 Image courtesy of Hintha, wikimedia commons.